-The Council operates a rolling programme of valuations which ensures that all operational land and buildings are valued by a Royal Institution of Chartered Surveyors (RICS) qualified property advisor at intervals of no greater than five years (see note 15.5 on page 75 for details).
-The valuations are undertaken in accordance with the methodologies and basis for estimation set out in the professional standards of RICS.
+The Council operates a rolling programme of valuations which ensures that all operational land and buildings are valued by a Royal Institution of Chartered Surveyors (RICS) qualified property advisor at intervals of no greater than five years (see note 15.5 on page 73 for details).

-The rolling programme of valuations means that a significant proportion of land and buildings were not subject to formal valuation during 2021/22.
-Therefore, at year-end, a review was undertaken to determine whether the carrying amount of these assets was consistent with their current value.
-Using indices provided by the Council's RICS qualified property advisor, it was estimated that the carrying amounts of the following assets would be under stated as at 31 March 2022 as follows:
+At each year-end, a review is undertaken by the Council's property advisor to determine whether the carrying amount of these assets is consistent with their current value.

+Using indices provided by the Council's property advisor, it was estimated that the carrying amounts of the following assets would be under stated as at 31 March 2022 as follows: